 Plant divisions or purchased rhubarb crowns in early spring.
 Set the plant into a hole that is 1-3 inches (2.5-7.6 cm.) deep and back fill around the crown.

 Set rhubarb grown in containers in full sunlight for best results, although rhubarb will tolerate some light shade.
 Water the crown until it is wet but not sodden.

 Care of Container Grown Rhubarb

 Rhubarb is really an easy plant to care for, whether grown in a container or in the garden plot.
 Keep in mind that any plant grown in a pot will dry out more quickly than those in the garden, especially during heat spells.
-Water near the soil to keep the leaves dry.
-You can also add 1-2 inches of mulch, like grass clippings or bark chips, on top to help retain water.
+Water this plant down near the soil to keep the leaves dry.
+You can also add 1-2 inches (2.5-5 cm.) of mulch, like grass clippings or bark chips, on top of the soil to help retain water.

 Garden grown rhubarb is quite self-reliant and generally doesn’t need any fertilization.
 Container grown rhubarb, however, can benefit from a feeding every year prior to any signs of new growth in the spring.
-Use ½ cup of 10-10-10 around the base of the plant and water in well.
+Use ½ cup (120 mL.) of 10-10-10 fertilizer around the base of the plant and water well.

 Be patient and let the rhubarb mature into its second year before harvesting.
 Remove any flowers that blossom in the spring to allow all the plant’s energy to go into producing stalks.
 Cut the old stalks back in the fall once the leaves die back.

 Rhubarb needs to feel the chill, so while you want to protect the plant’s roots before winter, don’t cover the buds or crown with mulch or compost.
 Divide your rhubarb every five or six years to engender robust stalk production.